Último Guerrero: Personal life

+Despite not finishing high school due to his wrestling training, Gutiérrez studied welding and completed four distinct courses: electric, oxyacetylene, torch cutting and sheet metal work.
+He used this to provide for himself when he first arrived in Mexico City in 1995, constructing animal cages for a veterinary supply factory in La Merced that Fuerza Guerrera had secured him employment at.
+It also helped him secure his spot in Promo Azteca, where he was put in charge of building, assembling and dismantling the lighting rigs.

-Many sources mistakenly list Hooligan and Ephesto as brothers of José Gutiérrez but they are not blood relatives.
-Gutiérrez, Ephesto, and Hooligan trained together and became close friends leading to often referring to each other as "brother" without having any blood relationship.
-Hooligan and Ephesto are brothers which is why Ephesto is sometimes mistaken for Gutiérrez's brother as well.
-In 2008 Último Guerrero introduced "Último Guerrero Jr." to the wrestling world.
+Many sources mistakenly list Hooligan and Ephesto as brothers of José Gutiérrez, but they are not blood relatives.
+Gutiérrez, Ephesto and Hooligan trained together and became close friends, often referring to each other as "brother" without having any blood relationship.
+Hooligan and Ephesto are brothers, which is why Ephesto is sometimes mistaken for Gutiérrez's brother as well.
+In 2008, Último Guerrero introduced "Último Guerrero Jr." to the wrestling world.
 While it is not uncommon for fake relatives to be promoted in lucha libre, it is believed that Último Guerrero Jr. is indeed the son of Último Guerrero.
-Later on Guerrero Jr. would be reintroduced as Gran Guerrero, with the storyline explanation being that Gran Guerrero was the much younger brother of Último Guerrero.
+Later on, Guerrero Jr. would be reintroduced as Gran Guerrero, with the storyline explanation being that Gran Guerrero was the much younger brother of Último Guerrero.

-On May 19, 2017 footage emerged of Daniel Alvarado (Brazo de Platino) and other members of the Alvarado family, notably his nephews José (Máximo Sexy), Felipe Alvarado (La Máscara), Psycho Clown and Robin, destroying a Ford Mustang belonging to Gutiérrez.
+On May 19, 2017, footage emerged of Daniel Alvarado (Brazo de Platino) and other members of the Alvarado family, notably his nephews José (Máximo Sexy), Felipe Alvarado (La Máscara), Psycho Clown and Robin, destroying a Ford Mustang belonging to Gutiérrez.
 The vandalism was reportedly motivated by the fact that Gutiérrez had spoken out against Felipe Alvarado as a possible head of the wrestlers' union after the death of Alvarado's father.
-The head of the CMLL wrestlers' union had been in the Avarado family for over a decade and the Alvarado family believed it should go to someone in their family.
-The following day CMLL reportedly fired both Felipe and José Alvarado.
+The head of the CMLL wrestlers' union had been in the Alvarado family for over a decade, and the Alvarado family believed it should go to someone in their family.
+The following day, CMLL reportedly fired both Felipe and José Alvarado.

+He is married to Lluvia, and is the step-father to her daughter Tabata.
+He also has at least two daughters named Sheila and Paola, and a son with Lluvia born circa-2017.